 Deferred pension outflows of \$6.0 million at October 31, 2020 represents the Authority's portion of the deferred pension outflows from the New York State pension plan.

-Deferred OPEB outflows of \$3.2 million at October 31, 2020 represents the Authority's deferred OPEB outflows resulting from Governmental Accounting Standards Board ("GASB") Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions ("GASB 75").
+Deferred OPEB outflows of \$3.2 million at October 31, 2020 represents the Authority's deferred OPEB outflows resulting from GASB 75.